aileen-byte/Team14/personal statements/Phillippa.md

 ## sign_extend.sv

 I wrote sign_extend.sv to generate correct 32-bit immediates from raw instruction fields.
 For I-type instructions, it extracts instr[31:20] and sign-extends.
-For B-type branches, it reconstructs the split immediate from scattered fields, appends the low zero bit, then sign-extends.
-This required careful mapping from the RISC-V encoding — a single misplaced bit can send branches to the wrong target.
+For B-type branches, it reconstructs the split immediate from scattered fields, appends the low zero bit, then sign extends.
+This required careful mapping from the RISCV encoding, a single misplaced bit can send branches to the wrong target.

 ## instr_mem.sv

-I implemented instr_mem.sv as a minimal read-only instruction memory: load program.hex at simulation start and return RD = memory[PC[31:2]] for aligned 32-bit fetches.
+I implemented instr_mem.sv as a minimal read only instruction memory: load program.hex at simulation start and return RD = memory[PC[31:2]] for aligned 32-bit fetches.
 This made instruction fetch deterministic and helped debug PC control (branch/jump) in the pipelined CPU by removing memory timing as a variable.

-Limitation: this is word-addressed and does not expose byte addressing/endian behaviour or support unaligned fetch / compressed instructions.
+Limitation: this is word addressed and does not expose byte addressing/endian behaviour or support unaligned fetch / compressed instructions.

 # Testbenches
 ## CU Testbench